AresMUSH/aresmush.com/tutorials/config/fs3skills_skills.md

 If you want to remove, rename, or change the category of an existing ability (e.g., moving it from Action Skill to Background Skill or vice-versa), you will either need to:

-1. Make sure nobody has that ability.
+1. Make sure no existing character has that ability.
 2. Use a code tinker to update existing abilities behind the scenes.

 You'll also need to update any chargen or combat configuration that references that ability (e.g., a weapon skill or CG starting skill).